What Happens to Retirement and 401Ks in a California Divorce?

 Important: Are You a Military Officer?

 Importantly, if you are a military officer, there are still more considerations that come into play.
-Under the Uniformed Services Former Spouses’ Protection Act (USFSPA), there are special rules that apply to military pensions, and a proposed amendment may soon change the way that military pensions get divided in a California divorce.
+Under the Uniformed Services Former Spouses’ Protection Act (USFSPA), there are special rules that apply to military pensions.
+A proposed amendment to this federal law may soon change the way that military pensions get divided and distributed in a California divorce.
 For the latest updates, contact the Law Office of Renkin & Associates to schedule a confidential case evaluation.